pfalcon/pycopy/docs/library/uctypes.rst

    Type constants for pointers and arrays.
 Note that there is no explicit constant for structures, it's implicit: an aggregate type without ``PTR`` or ``ARRAY`` flags is a structure.

+.. data:: PREV_OFFSET

+   Value which should be used for struct descriptor passed to `calc_offsets()` to indicate that current field shuld have the same offset as previous (i.e. effectively to define a C union).

 Structure descriptors and instantiating structure objects
 ---------------------------------------------------------